ddialar/cosuno.challenge/README.md

 ### <a id="improvements"></a>📕 Additional improvements

 - 🖥 FrontEnd side
-  - Inlcude a clear button in the right of the text filed in order to delete the whole typed text.
+  - Include a clear button in the right of the text field in order to delete the whole typed text.
   - Add buttons in the filters section in order to select/deselect all filters.
   - Add options in the filters section in order to selected the filtering strategy (AND | OR).
   - In the retrieved company cards, highlight its specialities which match with the included into the filters selection.